Economic Hardship for J-1 Students

 - Once you secure a job offer, fill out Part 2 of the request in iHawk (J-1 Student Services > Off-Campus Work - Economic Hardship > Part 2).
 Your employer will have to verify the job offer.

-- After your employer completes the Part 2 e-form, meet with an ISS immigration advisor during drop ins to review Part 2.
+- After your employer completes the Part 2 e-form, meet with an ISS immigration advisor during DROP-IN ADVISING to review and process your request.
+Visit the ISS website for the Drop-In Advising schedule.

 - If the work authorization can be approved, the ISS immigration advisor will issue you a J-1 Student Employment Authorization stating the dates and conditions of your employment.
 The J-1 Student Employment Authorization signed by the ISS immigration advisor is your official work authorization document for you to keep.
 Your employer may require a copy of the original J-1 Student Employment Authorization for their records.
 The employer may also require copies of your Forms I-94, DS-2019 and a government-issued photo ID such as your passport or a driver's license.